 Overall, if you are looking to get started with indoor planting, this grow light would be an ideal selection for you.
 With this grow light, you can adjust how close you want it to be to your plants so your plants will get the required lighting for healthier initial growth.

-Another powerful yet affordable grow light with a range of adjustability options is the CF Grow Desk LED light.
+Another powerful yet affordable grow light with a range of adjustability options is the Dommia LED Grow Light.